Wasps in Florida

 Hornets are also known to protect their nest sites with hostility.
 Both hornets and the wasps in Florida are recognized for being more aggressive than bees, the bald-faced hornets are especially more hostile than wasps.
 You may receive a sting from one of them even if you aren’t actually threatening their nest.

 Interestingly, all Yellow Jackets are wasps but, not all wasps in Florida are Yellow Jackets.
 Yellow Jackets are considered the most vicious of all wasps.
-When a wasp stings, it loses its stinger in the attack.
-Unlike wasps, honey bees can sting multiple times.
-They are the only one of the bee species that can sting over and over again.

 Paper Wasp treatment